HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Conclusion

 \section{Conclusion}

 In this article, we proposed HEIGHT, a novel structured graph network architecture for autonomous robot navigation in dynamic and constrained environments.
 Our approach takes advantage of the graphical nature and decomposability of the constrained crowd navigation problem, introducing the following two key novelties.
-First, we split and process the human and obstacle representations separately.
-This allows the robot to effectively reason about the different geometrics and dynamics of humans and obstacles, improving its ability to navigate complex environments.
+First, we split the human and static obstacle representations, which allows the robot to effectively reason about different collision avoidance strategies to deal with both.
 Second, we propose a heterogeneous st-graph to capture various types of interactions among the robot, humans, and obstacles.
-The decomposition of the scenario as a \hstGraph guides the design of the HEIGHT network with attention mechanisms.
-Attention enables the robot to reason about the relative importance of each pairwise interaction, leading to adaptive and agile robot decision-making during navigation.

-Our simulation experiments show that the HEIGHT model outperforms traditional model-based methods and other learning-based methods in terms of collision avoidance and navigation efficiency.
-The HEIGHT model also demonstrates improved generalization in environments with varied human and obstacle densities.
-In real-world environments, HEIGHT is seamlessly transferred from simulation to everyday indoor navigation scenarios without additional training, showcasting its robustness and ability to overcome the sim-to-real gap.
+The \hstGraph guides the design of the HEIGHT network.
+Attention mechanism enables the robot to reason about the relative importance of each pairwise interaction, leading to adaptive and agile robot decisions during navigation.
+Our simulation benchmark shows that HEIGHT outperforms model-based and learning-based methods in terms of collision avoidance and navigation time.
+HEIGHT also demonstrates improved generalization when human and obstacle densities vary.
+HEIGHT is seamlessly transferred from simulation to real-world navigation scenarios, showcasting its robustness and deployability.

 Our work suggests that reasoning about subtle spatio-temporal interactions is an essential step toward smooth human-robot interaction.
 Furthermore, our work highlights the significance of uncovering the inherent structure of complex problems and injecting these structures into learning frameworks to solve the problems in a principled manner.